Forgot password

 Try and use a generic search term in your YouTube search to list as many results as possible to give yourself a higher chance of hitting the exact length you’re looking for.

-Remember, you’ll have another very important task to do during your search: Rule 23 states Paul can’t be allowed to go hungry.
+Remember, you’ll have another important task to do during your search: Rule 23 states Paul can’t be allowed to go hungry.
 Every 20 seconds, Paul will eat a worm you added, so keep on top of those worms while searching.

 Once your link is in and Rule 24 is satisfied, you’ll likely realize a number of older rules were broken—specifically Rule 18.
 It might be best to revisit these rules and adjust as necessary.
 If you can’t find solutions to older rules after posting your YouTube link, it might be best to try and look for another video.

 Dot Esports is supported by our audience.
 When you purchase through links on our site, we may earn a small affiliate commission.
-Learn more
+Learn more about our Affiliate Policy

 Author